-The summer sun will soon raise its colourful head, and people across the nation will want to ensure their garden is ready for the season.
+The summer sun will soon raise its colourful head, and people across the nation will want to ensure their garden is ready for the season, whether it’s with beautiful new flowers, a veggie patch or perhaps some wooden sheds.
 We understand that sprucing up your garden can be a little costly, which is why we’re offering 5 cheap ways to improve your garden this summer.

 Colourful Wooden Planters

 Does your garden offer little colour?
 To help you complement the warm season, we recommend investing in some colourful wooden planters, which are relatively cheap to buy.
 Stand them on the garden patio, places them on the lawn or hand them along your fences.

 In fact, you don’t have to buy colourful wooden planters.
 If you’re really looking to cut back on expenditure, you could always paint old plant pots.
 We recommend pastel colours that will really pop.
 Your garden will soon be bursting with life and personality, even if the sun isn’t shining!

 Do you dream of a green and healthy lawn?
 Well, we’re about to help you make that dream a reality.
 Professional gardeners will be the first to tell you that the best way to enjoy healthy grass is by fertilising your lawn.
 Depending on the size of your garden, this can take a few hours – but it’s worth the investment.

 Fertiliser can help fill any bare patches, whilst preventing weeds.
 What’s more, your lawn will last a whole lot longer and will become resistant to pests and even your pets.
 Fertiliser isn’t too expensive, either.
 You can pick it up from most DIY stores, supermarkets, and garden centers.
 If you’d like to improve your lawn’s aesthetic, you might find that the services of professionals can get your garden looking better than ever.
 It might be worth checking out Trugreen locations to see if their services are available in your area.